-- In bowl with the yolks, add buttermilk, canola oil, sugar, and vanilla extract.
+- In bowl with the yolks, add buttermilk, oil, and vanilla extract.
 Mix on medium-high speed or until all ingredients are combined and creamy.

-- Add flour, baking powder, salt, cinnamon, and nutmeg and mix until dry ingredients are just combined.
+- Add flour, sugar, baking powder, cinnamon, nutmeg, and salt and mix until dry ingredients are just combined.

 - In a food processor, process egg whites until they are very fluffy and light.
-Stir egg whites into waffle batter until fully incorporated, but do not overmix.
+Fold/stir egg whites into the waffle batter using broad, deep strokes until they're fully incorporated and no foamy pockets remain, but try not to overmix.